Test Engineer Jobs in USA with Visa Sponsorship

 Which visa types do employers typically sponsor for Test Engineers?

-H-1B is the most common path for most nationalities.
+H-1B visa is the most common path for most nationalities.
 Australian citizens have access to the E-3 visa, which skips the lottery entirely and processes faster.
-Canadian and Mexican nationals may qualify under TN status in the engineering category.
-L-1 transfers are also possible if you're moving from an overseas office of a U.S. employer.
+Canadian and Mexican nationals may qualify under TN visa status in the engineering category.
+L-1 visa transfers are also possible if you're moving from an overseas office of a U.S. employer.
 The right visa depends on your citizenship and your employer's situation.

 What degree do I need for a Test Engineer visa sponsorship?